HackYourFuture-CPH/program/courses/foundation/intro-to-javascript/week4/assignment.md

 Understanding the basics of Javascript is SUPER important.
 Therefore this assignment focuses on repeating the basics to really have a solid understanding of this.

-If you struggle to do this weeks assignment there are a couple of things to do:

-- Watch the session recording.
-If it for some reason is missing.
-Then watch these: [part 1](https://www.youtube.com/watch?v=Mo54btMPN7Q), [part 2](https://www.youtube.com/watch?v=mSUAoual5sE), [part 3](https://www.youtube.com/watch?v=uq3NnTtXqsU)
-- Go through the last 3 weeks readme files.
-[Week 1](../week1/README.md#variables), [week 2](../week2/README.md#recap-logical-operators), [week 3](../week3/README.md#objects)
+If you struggle to do this weeks assignment, go through the last 3 weeks readme files: [Week 1: Variables](../week1/README.md#variables), [Week 2: Logical Operators](../week2/README.md#recap-logical-operators), [Week 3: Objects](../week3/README.md#objects).

 ## Finishing session exercises